 - Lab: Scaling BGP

 - Lab: BGP Route Damping

-- This course benefits individuals responsible for implementing, monitoring, and troubleshooting Layer 3 components of a service providerâ€™s network.
+This course benefits IT professionals and Network Engineers who responsible for implementing, monitoring, and troubleshooting Layer 3 components of a service providerâ€™s network.